 In addition to increasing a vehicle’s range, lithium-ion batteries increase its speed and carrying capacity because they are so much smaller and lighter than lead-acid batteries are.
 Lithium-ion batteries are about one-half the size and one-third the weight of standard batteries.
 In a golf cart, this weight difference is the equivalent of two average adults.

 The reduced weight increases the vehicle’s range even more, especially when driving uphill or on rough terrain, and the golf cart won’t track through the grass or tear it up when it is wet.
 Furthermore, a lighter vehicle puts less stress on the brakes, improving braking distance and increasing the time before they need to be replaced.

 Finally, lithium-ion batteries charge much more quickly than lead-acid batteries do.
-The average time it takes to recharge a golf cart after 18 holes is eight hours, but lithium batteries can reach 80 percent capacity in only one hour and obtain a full charge in only 2.5 to three hours.
+The average time it takes to recharge a golf cart after 18 holes is eight hours.
+But lithium batteries can reach 80 per cent capacity in only one hour.
+And obtain a full charge in only 2.5 to three hours.

 Other Benefits of Lithium-Ion Batteries

 When you replace the standard batteries in your golf cart with lithium-ion batteries, you can expect to experience the following additional benefits:

 - No maintenance.
 Lithium-ion batteries have no water levels to check.
 And they have no build-up on the connectors and do not corrode.

 - Environmentally friendly.
 Because they last so long and do not degrade, lithium batteries do not need to be frequently destroyed or recycled.